• Skip to main content

 Mayonnaise – Use your favorite store-bought or homemade mayonnaise.
 If you’re looking to lighten up the recipe, feel free to use light mayonnaise here.

 Sour cream – Regular, reduced-fat, or even fat-free sour cream will work fine.
-You can also substitute Greek yogurt for the sour cream.
+You can also substitute Greek yogurt for sour cream.

 Crushed cracker crumbs – The recipe calls for using buttery round crackers (like Ritz), but Saltine-style crackers or other crackers will work, too.
 If you prefer bread crumbs instead of crackers, use an equal amount of Panko bread crumbs in place of crushed cracker crumbs.
 For gluten-free, use gluten-free bread crumbs in place of the cracker crumbs.